segovia94/frontend-starter/js/README.md

 Each file in the **/js** directory will be concatenated into a single **/js/scripts.js** file.

+ES2015 (es6) can be used and will be transpiled with Babel.

 Please use multiple files rather than stuffing all javascript into a single file.